kartomat/oidc-plugin/README.md

 # OIDC plugin
 Plugin for OpenID Connect authorization with Origo.

-Requires Origo 2.1.1 or later, Origo server with auth and an OpenID connect provider.
+Requires Origo 2.1.1 or later, Origo server with auth (updated for multiple domains) and an OpenID connect provider.

 OpenID connect provider, client id and client secret are configured in Origo server.